brianlimtt/TER/Projects.md

   This project was built using <strong>Python</strong> (pandas, matplotlib, seaborn) and visualized with interactive plots.
   The goal was to demonstrate why relying solely on mean, variance, and correlation can be misleading without graphical analysis.

-  You can find the original Jupyter notebook ipynb file by clicking this [link](https://github.com/brianlimtt/TER/blob/main/anscombe-eda/Anscombe_Quartet_Analysis.ipynb)
+  You can find the original Jupyter notebook ipynb file by clicking this
+  <a href="https://github.com/brianlimtt/TER/blob/main/anscombe-eda/Anscombe_Quartet_Analysis.ipynb" target="_blank">link</a>.<br>

-  You can find the pdf version by clicking this [link](https://github.com/brianlimtt/TER/blob/main/anscombe-eda/Anscombe_Quartet_Analysis.pdf)
+  You can find the pdf version by clicking this
+  <a href="https://github.com/brianlimtt/TER/blob/main/anscombe-eda/Anscombe_Quartet_Analysis.pdf" target="_blank">link</a>.<br>

-  The interactive graph is included on this [link](https://brianlimtt.github.io/TER/anscombe-eda/anscombe_quartet.html)
+  The interactive graph is included on this
+  <a href="https://brianlimtt.github.io/TER/anscombe-eda/anscombe_quartet.html" target="_blank">link</a>.

   <hr>